fordfrog/apgdiff/README.md

 * Fixed issue when outputting unsupported command information and the unsupported command string is shorter than 20 characters.
 (Linas Valiukas)
 * Added Spanish translation.
 (Sebastian Ortiz)
+* Fitted English help to 80 characters in width.
+(Dave Jarvis)

 ### 2012-09-21: Version 2.4